-An elective may be "Generic Elective" focusing on those courses which add generic proficiency to the students.
 An elective may be "Discipline centric" which may include the elective offered for major and minor or may be chosen from another discipline.

 3.3 Dissertation:

 A candidate studies such a course with an advisory support by a teacher/expert in the concerned field is called dissertation it may be offered as a core course or elective course depending upon the Teaching and Examination scheme approved by the Academic Council from time to time.